Cremation has replaced traditional burials in popularity in America and people are getting creative with those ashes - Local News 8

 According to US Funerals Online, which keeps a directory of funeral homes, costs for a memorial reef range from $2,400 to $6,995.
 If that’s too much, for about $600 you can also place ashes in a smaller reef ball that can be kept at home in a fish tank or water feature.

-Or for no extra money at all, you can scatter the ashes yourself on the beach.
+Or for no extra money at all, you can ask your loved ones to scatter your ashes on the beach.